techacolyte42/public-relations/WilsonConnorResume.md

 * CDS 101	: Design and Analysis of Feedback Systems
 * ACM 95	: Introductory Methods of Applied Mathematics
 * Art 89	: New Media Arts

+# Course Notes

+Have designed and run experiments in monkeys and mice in the course of my studies.
+Also have some coursework experience with neural networks, machine learning, control theory, and signal processing.

+# Additional Projects

+* The Facewall: 2013

+A pulsating wall of illuminated faces.
+Heads of various students were turned into 3d models using Autodesk's 123d Catch software.
+These models were then cast in acrylic and backlit by Raspberry Pi controlled LEDs pulsing morse code.
+My responsibilities in the project lay in light control and head modeling, my partner did casting and physical design.

+* Meteor Map: 2013

+App written in Processing that displays where meteorites have been found in the United States, with a mix of toggleable display modes: geographical map with groundcover, geographical map with elevation, treemap sorted by groundcover, treemap sorted by elevation.
+An attempt to find where people find rocks from space.
+Conclusion: they find them in Texas.

 # Reference